seahindeniz/BrainlyTools_Extension/README.md

 Feature requests or issues can be written in other languages besides English.
-We have lots of users from many countries that can't speak English well enough, so it's best to have no restriction on languages.
+We have lots of users from many countries that can't speak English very well, so it's best to have no restriction on languages.
 Our primary concern is on how you use your language, and that's all.
 If you would like to post anything, please choose your words carefully and create clean, elegant, and smooth sentences in your language and try to provide more details as much as